jrl-umi3218/mc_rbdyn_urdf/README.md

 This library allows to parse an URDF file and create RBDyn structure from it.
 It is entirely ROS-free.

+Note: this package is deprecated, URDF parsing is now available directly in [RBDyn](https://github.com/jrl-umi3218/RBDyn)

 Installing
 ------